- About Lindsey

 First, let me explain what an anterior placenta is.
-Placentas typically implant in the back/posterior of the uterus, but when your placenta is anterior it is right up front (placentas can also implant on the sides and top of the uterus).
-So, if you come up to me and rub my belly and say hi to the baby, you are in fact introducing yourself to my placenta and not the baby.
+Placentas typically attach themselves in the back/posterior of the uterus, but when your placenta is anterior it is right up front (placentas can also attach on the sides and top of the uterus).
+So, if you came up to me when I was pregnant and rubbed my belly and started talking to the baby, you were in fact introducing yourself to my placenta and not the baby.
 My placenta is in the front of my uterus, right in between baby and my belly button.

 Ok, so having an anterior placenta isn’t necessarily “stupid” but more annoying than anything.
-And don’t get me wrong, I am grateful that I have a healthy placenta keeping my baby healthy, and that the placenta isn’t low lying which can be dangerous if it’s covering my cervix, etc. However, one of the reasons why I am annoyed I have an anterior placenta is that it makes it really hard to hear fetal heart tones with a fetoscope.
+And don’t get me wrong, I am grateful that I have a healthy placenta keeping my baby healthy.
+I’m also grateful that the placenta isn’t low lying which can be dangerous if it’s covering my cervix, etc. (placenta previa).
+However, one of the reasons why I am annoyed I have an anterior placenta is that it makes it really hard to hear fetal heart tones with a fetoscope in your second trimester.

 A fetoscope is like a stethoscope but used primarily to hear fetal heart tones.
 It’s not invasive, doesn’t use ultrasound like a doppler does, so anybody could use it without having to have a medically indicated reason.

-However, it makes perfect sense that I have been unable to hear my baby’s heartbeat with my fetoscope but instead can hear my own pulse loud and clear.
+However, since my placenta is inthe front it makes perfect sense that I have been unable to hear my baby’s heartbeat with my fetoscope… but instead can hear my own pulse loud and clear.
 I have been hearing my placenta!

-The last reason I was annoyed about my anterior placenta is I have been really looking forward to figuring out my baby’s position (aka belly mapping) and I would assume that an anterior placenta would make it a bit more tricky.
+A third reason I was annoyed about my anterior placenta is I have been really looking forward to figuring out my baby’s position (aka belly mapping) and I would assume that an anterior placenta would make it a bit more tricky.
 I went to the Spinning Babies website to see what Gail had to say about the anterior placenta and baby positioning and discovered that some people believe OP babies are more common with an anterior placenta.
-Oy!
+Oy.